aery32/aery32-refguide/source/modules.rst

 General clocks
 ''''''''''''''

 PM can generate dedicated general clocks.
-These clocks can be assigned to GPIO pins or used for internal peripherals such as USB that needs 48 MHz clock to be functional.
+These clocks can be assigned to GPIO pins or used for internal peripherals such as USB that commonly needs 48 MHz clock to work.
 To offer this 48 MHz for USB peripheral you first have to initialize either of the PLLs to work at, for example, 96 MHz frequency:

 .. code-block:: c